Click on any link below for more information

 - Act to reinstate the student.

 - May set conditions to be met before a second appeal will be considered.
 A second appeal will only be considered if the student has met set conditions or has new information to present.

-- A student who is reinstated from suspension will remain on academic probation until a 2.0 cumulative grade point average is achieved.
+- A student who is reinstated from suspension will remain on academic probation until a 2.0 (2.5 for education licensure students) cumulative grade point average is achieved.

 To encourage academic excellence and progress, full-time undergraduate students who earn a semester GPA of 3.7 or better are recognized by placement on the Dean’s List.